Finding the Poetry in Library Environmental Monitoring

 Though the Library has been in existence since the 1960s, it moved into a new building in 2007.
 Despite the fact that the building has a relatively modern HVAC system, the Arizona climate is particularly inhospitable to collections.
 Arizona experiences a monsoon season annually between June and September.
 This overlaps with the summer when the university runs on a limited schedule and is even closed at times.

 In the summer of 2011, a library volunteer made an offhand observation that when she walked through the rare book collection earlier in the day, it felt cold.
 When staff went to investigate, they found that the HVAC system had activated, leading to large fluctuations in temperature and relative humidity.

 For Sarah, this was a wake-up call, since swings in humidity create mold risk.

 She realized that her collections monitoring couldn’t rely on the chance that someone would wander into the collection and notice a change in air temperature.

 As an employee in a larger university system, Sarah couldn’t access the data she needed with the environmental system that she had.
 The malfunctioning HVAC system had sent out alerts, but they were routed to a central computer in the university’s facilities management department.

 Sarah needed a solution that was niche-built for museums, university libraries and archival collections, rather than relying on the existing general-purpose systems.

-Conserv ensures that museum environmental monitoring never stops
+Conserv ensures that monitoring never stops

 Sarah looked into other environmental monitoring solutions, but none met her unique needs.
 Though the Library had instituted daily checks on wall monitors and even obtained a handheld monitor, monitoring could only happen when staff was present.
 Even small data loggers required periodic downloading of data.
 Since the staff was offsite on weekends and during university breaks, Sarah needed a system that could communicate alerts to her—wherever she was.